 - You adequately account for your expenses within 60 days after they were paid or incurred.

 - You return any excess reimbursement within 120 days after the expense was paid or incurred.

 - You are given a periodic statement (at least quarterly) that asks you to either return or adequately account for outstanding advances and you comply within 120 days of the statement.

 Any reimbursement method that does not meet the required three rules that are set forth by the IRS to not meet the requirements of an accountable plan.
 Some additional guidelines are provided by the IRS here to help you to explain how employers and employees should account for expenses that fall within the requirements of being reimbursable.

 What Counts As a Reimbursable Expense?

-Employees who make the use of or drive their own vehicles in order to conduct actual company business are entitled to reimbursement.
+Employees who use their own vehicles in order to conduct company business are entitled to reimbursement.
 Do you want to know what actions are qualified for reimbursement?
-Actions such as driving to meet prospects or close sales deals, managing company printing at the print shop and other company-related activities usually qualify for reimbursement if an employee is using his own personal vehicle.
-But there are some activities such as commuting to and from a normal or regular work location, driving to and from lunch or picking up a friend in the middle of the workday are not meant to be reimbursed by the employer to his/ her employee.
-Hence, one must make the use of mileage log book to keep the mileage records for the exact coverage of business mileage to be paid off
+Actions such as driving to meet prospects or close sales deals, managing company printing at the print shop, or other company-related activities usually qualify for reimbursement if an employee is using their own personal vehicle.